nosarthur/nosarthur.github.io/_posts/2016-10-22-data-science-job-hunting.md

     * [google data](https://cloud.google.com/bigquery/public-data/#usa-names)
     * [fivethirtyeight](https://github.com/fivethirtyeight/data)
     * [awesome datasets](https://github.com/caesar0301/awesome-public-datasets)
-* The best way to learn pandas is via project.
+* The best way to learn pandas is also via project.
 Wes McKinney's pandas book is nicely written but will be too dry if you only read.
 Here is a tutorial by Wes McKinney's in 2012 as well
 {% include youtubePlayer.html id="w26x-z-BdWQ" %}
 * data science programs